 by Lawrence Wilson, MD

 Trimethylglycine or TMG is a recent and amazing addition to all nutritional balancing supplement programs.
+I have been using it since January 2013.
 TMG is a vitamin-like substance.
 It functions as an anti-oxidant, anti-inflammatory, energy booster, methyl donor and more.

 TMG is also called betaine because it was first isolated from sugar beets.
 It is not the same as betaine hydrochloride, however.
-I now add it to most programs, in doses of 1000-2000 mg daily.
+I now add it to most all nutritional balancing programs, usually in doses of 1000-3000 mg daily.
+Some people need even more, especially when moving through healing reactions.
 Most people seem to need it and benefit greatly from it.
 It does not seem to interfere with the rest of a nutritional balancing program, which is very unusual.

 SOURCES OF TMG

 1. Plenty of TMG is made in a healthy body.

 2. Some can also be obtained from the diet.

 3. One can take it as a food supplement that is available in many health food stores.